Darién Gap: The route in the 21st century

-In Capurganá, Colombia, and Yaviza, Panama, many young men offer, for a fee, to serve as guides and to provide "protection".
-There is no easy way to determine if those who offer these services are knowledgeable or trustworthy, or criminals looking for victims.

 Armed conflict

 The Darién Gap was subject to the Marxist Revolutionary Armed Forces of Colombia (FARC), which led an insurgency against the Colombian government.
 FARC rebels were present on both the Colombian and Panamanian sides of the border.

-In 2000, two British travelers, Tom Hart Dyke and Paul Winder, were kidnapped by FARC in the Darién Gap while hunting for exotic orchids; they were held captive for nine months and threatened with death before eventually being released unharmed and without a ransom being paid.
-Dyke and Winder later documented their experience in the book The Cloud Garden and in an episode of Locked Up Abroad.

 Other non-political victims include three New Tribes missionaries, who died after disappearing from the Panamanian side in 1993.

 In 2003, Robert Young Pelton, on assignment for National Geographic Adventure magazine, and two traveling companions, Mark Wedeven and Megan Smaker, were detained for a week by the United Self-Defense Forces of Colombia, a far-right paramilitary organization, in a highly publicized incident.

 In May 2013, Swedish backpacker Jan Philip Braunisch disappeared in the area after leaving the Colombian town of Riosucio to attempt crossing on foot to Panama via the Cuenca Cacarica.
 The FARC admitted to killing him, having mistaken him for a foreign spy.